jvandemo/generator-angular2-library/README.md

 ## Consuming your library

-Once you have published your library to npm, you can import your library in any Angular application by running:
+Once you have published your library to the NPM registry, you can import it in any Angular application by first installing it using NPM:

 ```bash
 $ npm install sample-library # use the name you used to publish to npm
 ```

-and then from your Angular `AppModule`:
+and then importing your library in your Angular `AppModule` (or whatever module you wish to import your library into):

 ```typescript
 import { BrowserModule } from '@angular/platform-browser';